Cramer-Wold AutoEncoder: Introduction

-Let us now briefly describe the outline of the paper.
-In the following two sections we introduce and theoretically investigate the Cramer-Wold distance.
-However, the reader interested mainly in the construction of our generative AutoEncoder model can proceed directly to Section~\ref{se:CWAE}.
+In sections~\ref{sec:cw_distance} and~\ref{sec:compute-phi}, we introduce and theoretically analyse the Cramer-Wold distance, and follow with the formal definition of a Cramer-Wold kernel in Section~\ref{sec:cw-kernel}.
+Readers interested mainly in the construction of CWAE can proceed directly to Section~\ref{se:CWAE}.
 Section~\ref{se:ex} contains experiments.
-Conclusions are given in Section~\ref{se:con}.
+Finally, we conclude in Section~\ref{se:con}.